 - Explore Ways to stay healthy in a Post-industrial Society.

 What is Functional Skepticism?

 Skepticism by itself is a philosophical theory that sure knowledge is not possible.
 A movement toward pragmatic or functional skepticism can give us tools to accept ideas as having a high degree of probability but seldom enough to accept as proven.

 It is no secret that Americans live in a nation divided along ideological lines.
 Ideology is a system of belief particularly about political and religious ideas that are based on unprovable assumptions.
 Language seems to have a way of creating reality around us so if we hear something repeated often enough, we begin to accept is as fact.
 (Talking Points)

-In a recent experiment, students were asked if they thought President Trump’s tax plan was fair.
+In a recent experiment, students were asked if they thought the then President, Donald Trump’s tax plan was fair.
 Most disagreed that it was fair.
-When the same tax plan was presented to students but identified as Bernie Sander’s plan, most agreed that it was fair.
+When the same tax plan was presented to students but identified as the Socialist Senator, Bernie Sander’s plan, most agreed that it was fair.
 The reality of all such plans is that even experts who draft them cannot foresee the unintended consequences of their ideas and notions of fairness are impossible to quantify.

 When associating with groups of scientists or doctors, we are amazed to observe how often they abandon the careful mantra of the scientific method and venture into ideology.
 Being human, they frequently lapse into believing their own theories and advance them as received wisdom.
 Worse yet, when they are corrupt, they offer as truth the ideas of the people who paid for their research.
 Even when they are not corrupt, maybe simply young researchers wanting to get published, a large body of research findings is false.